HamiltonFerreira22/HamiltonFerreira22/README.md

 I ❤️ develop and test the quality of software!

-💻 Full Stack Developer and QA Jr
+💻 Full Stack Developer and QA Jr II

 I am passionate about learning new and challenging things.